fabric

 Testing App

 Microbus takes a different approach and spins up the actual downstream microservices along with the microservice being tested into a single process.
-The microservices are collected into an isolated Application that is started up for the duration of running the test suite and shutdown immediately thereafter.
-The microservices communicate over NATS on a random plane of communications, which keeps them isolated from other test suites that may run in parallel.
+The microservices are collected into an isolated Application that is started up for the duration of running the test and shutdown immediately thereafter.
+The microservices communicate on a random plane of communications, which keeps them isolated from other tests that may run in parallel.

 Mocks can be added to the application when it’s impractical to run the actual downstream microservice, for example if that microservice is calling a third-party web service such as a payment processor.
 The preference however should be to include the actual microservice whenever possible and not rely on mocks.
-Note that in Microbus microservices are mocked rather than clients.
-The upstream microservice still sends messages over the bus, which are responded to by the mock of the downstream microservice.
+Note that in Microbus it is the microservices that are mocked rather than the clients.
+The upstream microservice still sends messages to the downstream, they are just responded to by the mock.

 Code Generated Test Harness

-This is all rather complicated to set up which is where the code generator comes into the picture and automatically creates a test harness (integration-gen_test.go) and placeholder tests (integration_test.go) for each of the microservice’s endpoints out of the specification of the microservice (service.yaml).
-It is then left for the developer to initialize the testing app and implement the tests.
+This is all rather complicated to set up which is where the code generator comes into the picture and automatically creates a test harness for each of the microservice’s endpoints based on the specification of the microservice (service.yaml).
+It is left for the developer to initialize the testing app and implement the logic of each test.

 Initializing the Testing App

-The code generator prepares the testing app App and includes in it the microservice being tested Svc.
-All dependencies on downstream microservices must be added to the app manually, using the NewService constructor of that service.
+For each test, the code generator prepares a testing app app and includes in it the microservice under test svc.
+Dependencies on downstream microservices should be added to the app manually, using the NewService constructor of that service.
 During testing, the configurator core microservice is disabled and microservices must be configured directly.
-The Init method is a convenient one-statement pattern for initialization.
-If the microservice under test defines any configuration properties, they are pre-listed commented-out inside a call to Svc.Init.
+If the microservice under test defines any configuration properties, they are pre-listed commented-out for convenience.

 downstream.NewService().Init(func(svc *downstream.Service) {